wiseman-timelord/Ubuntu24-TweakInstall/README.md

 Status: Extremely Experimental AND Un-Tested.

 ### Description:
-In transitioning to Ubuntu, there were some things I noticed, that could be done differently, to make it more user-friendly for life-long windows users, that are somewhat old-dogs/grumpy-goats, like am I (Its a continuation of the `Fedora40-TweakInstall` project).
+In transitioning to Ubuntu, there were some things I noticed, that could be done differently, to make it more user-friendly for life-long windows users, that are somewhat old-dogs/grumpy-goats, like am I.

 ### Features:
 - Basic OS installation includes system updates and essential tools like vim, nano, curl, wget, git, and htop.